uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 ### 2.1.
 Windows

-The first step is to install WSL2 on Windows.
+The first step is to install WSL2 on Windows with Intel/AMD chips.
 Open **administrator** PowerShell or Windows Command Prompt and type in:

 ```
 wsl --install